Classes & Training at EYC

 David Morof: Principle Race Officer

-This is Carmen’s second year teaching at the EYC and she is a US Sailing Level 1 certified instructor.
-She has been sailing with the EYC since she was eight years old and enjoys watching her students gain confidence on the water, just as she did.
-She loves to sail Flying Scots and her favorite event at the EYC is the ice cream social.
+This is Carmen’s second year teaching at the EYC, and she is a US Sailing Level 1 certified instructor.
+She has been sailing with the EYC since she was eight years old and enjoyed watching her students gain confidence in the water, just as she did.
+She loves to sail Flying Scots, and her favorite event at the EYC is the ice cream social.
 Carmen is a rising sophomore at Northeastern University studying bioengineering and behavioral neuroscience.
 She personally enjoys sports and is on the club wrestling team at her school.

 Jack is a senior at Gibraltar High School in Fish Creek, Wisconsin.
 He will be attending Montana State University in the fall of 2020.
 He grew up around boats and started sailing at the EYC at age ten and now is a member of the Gibraltar Sailing team.
-When he isn’t sailing he is skiing, enjoying the outdoors and loves fishing so he should feel right at home in Bozeman.
-His favorite boat is a 420 and favorite EYC event is Donut Day.
+When he isn’t sailing, he is skiing, enjoying the outdoors, and loves fishing, so he should feel right at home in Bozeman.
+His favorite boat is a 420, and his favorite EYC event is Donut Day.

 Henry Morof began sailing when he was in third grade and is headed to college this fall.
 In high school, Henry played lacrosse and soccer at Glenbard West in Illinois.
 Henry also fences for a club in Chicago, and he currently has his Level 1 US Sailing Certification.
 His favorite boats to race are Lasers.
 Henry has been sailing for ten years with EYC and has loved how it can be relaxing and fun all at once.
 His favorite EYC event is for sure the Four Square Activity!